TheDarkLightX/SmartWalletXv1/PRODUCTION-DEPLOYMENT.md

 This guide provides detailed instructions for deploying SecureWallet to production environments.
 Given the security-critical nature of the application, special attention must be paid to security best practices.

+> **⚠️ SECURITY DISCLAIMER ⚠️**
+> This software has not yet undergone a formal security audit.
+While we've implemented best practices throughout,
+> users should be aware that they are using this wallet at their own risk.
+We recommend starting with small amounts
+> until the code has been properly audited by security professionals.

 ## Prerequisites

 Before deploying to production, ensure you have: